onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Satoshi opened it with his digital rock but it is just a toy Welcome to the era of rules without rulers a rules based order is an actual possibility for the first time in human history
+    Immutability and authenticity through cryptography and decentralization through game theory and incentives

 Every single concept & building block & social dynamic from this new system will be reviewed in future videos